Nuclei-Software/nuclei-tool-guide/source/toolchain/gnu/intro.rst

 - GCC14 introduces additional function attribute checks compared to GCC13.
 For more details, you can refer to https://gcc.gnu.org/gcc-14/porting_to.html.

-- Add the option to automatically generate control for xldsp with -mautovec-dsp for gcc, which is enabled by default.
+- Add the option to automatically generate control for xldsp with -mautovec-dsp/-mno-autovec-dsp for gcc, which is enabled by default.

+- The riscv_vector.h must be included when leverage intrinisc type(s) and API(s).
+And the scope of this attribute should not excced the function body.
+Meanwhile, to make rvv types and API(s) available for this attribute, include riscv_vector.h will not report error for now if v is not present in march.

 Install and Setup
 =================